Chart Color Schemes

 Age

-The median age in Keperra is 39 years, which is slightly higher than Greater Brisbane's average of 36 years and close to Australia's median age of 38 years.
-Compared to Greater Brisbane, Keperra has a higher proportion of residents aged 75-84 (8.8%) but fewer residents aged 25-34 (11.8%).
-Between the 2021 Census and present, the population aged 15-24 grew from 10.7% to 12.0%, while those aged 25-34 decreased from 13.7% to 11.8%.
-The proportion of residents aged 65-74 also dropped from 8.8% to 7.6%.
-By the year 2041, Keperra's age composition is expected to change significantly.
-The number of residents aged 85 and above is projected to grow by 81%, reaching 651 from 358.
-This growth will be led by those aged 65 and above, who are expected to comprise 74% of the population increase.
-Conversely, declines in population are projected for the age groups 0-4 and 15-24.
+The median age in Keperra is 39 years, slightly higher than Greater Brisbane's average of 36 years but close to Australia's median of 38 years.
+Compared to Greater Brisbane, Keperra has a higher proportion of residents aged 75-84 (8.8%) and fewer residents aged 25-34 (11.8%).
+Between the 2021 Census and now, the population aged 15-24 has increased from 10.7% to 12.0%, while the 25-34 age group has decreased from 13.7% to 11.8%.
+The 65-74 age group has also dropped from 8.8% to 7.6%.
+By 2041, Keperra's age composition is expected to change significantly.
+The population aged 85 and above is projected to grow by 81%, reaching 651 people from the current 358.
+This growth will be led by those aged 65 and above, who are expected to comprise 74% of the total population growth.
+Meanwhile, population declines are projected for the 0-4 and 15-24 age groups.